gitQiang/IGVscript/README.md

 # IGVscript

+Functions:
-command line to run IGV for indels
+1. command line to run IGV for indels
+2. samtools depth of coverage for each single variant in cases and controls